 Georgia shares borders with Turkey, Russia, Azerbaijan and Armenia.
 Whatever your opinion on the international status of Abkhazia and South Ossetia, to get there you will need to cross border checkpoints, so we discuss the goings-on there as well on this page.

 Finally, there are also the Black Sea ferry ports of Poti and Batumi, a valid entry and exit point for foreigners.
-For an exact location of these and all other border crossings on the Silk Road, see the border crossing map on the overview page.
+For an exact location of these and all other border crossings on the Silk Road, see the border crossing map.

 EU citizens do not need a passport to enter Georgia, their national ID is enough.
 We do recommend taking your passport if you have one, as some people have had trouble getting in because the border guards did not know the rule.
 You will also need a passport if you intend to travel onwards to Armenia.